thomas051083/psd-psw/_events/3-pst-conference.md

       <i><b>17 Jul</b>, 9am - 12pm, Venue TBC</i>
      <br>
      <br>
-    Learn how SingTel does omni-channel type of service delivery (through online and offline). <br>
+    Learn how SingTel does omni-channel type of Service Delivery (through online and offline). <br>
     <u>Who should attend:</u> Project leads who are looking at integrating online and offline touchpoints for their services.
 <br>
     <br>